lchski/flowratio-local/README.md

       "afk" events, sometimes at the same time.
 Something something modern standby and how do I prevent it?
 - [ ] When my Windows laptop is closed, FlowRatio seems to generate an excessive amount of pings, on average every 17 minutes.
+Both of these bugs seem to happen also on Linux.

 These bugs are latent.